close icon

 • In particular, a revenue multiple is most suitable for early stage businesses which are generating or targeting annual recurring revenue.

-• These multiples are useful for valuing Information Technology business, or consumer-based businesses with strong recurring subscription-based revenue.
+• These multiples are useful for valuing information technology businesses, or consumer-based businesses with strong recurring subscription-based revenue.

 As long as the revenue multiple used is true, accurate and comparable for the business in question, a reasonable valuation can be achieved.